shraddha-bajare/techradar/about.md

 valuable information and a high-level perspective to enable decisions to be made with a deeper understanding of the subject matter, resulting in more informed and coordinated choices.

-We also hope that developers outside of AOE will find the information in our technology overview inspiring.
+We also hope that developers outside of EVERSE will find the information in our technology overview inspiring.

 We categorize the items into four quadrants, and sometimes, when it's not entirely clear where an